-Figure 6-16.
+Figure 6- 16.
 Current Static Router Ports Entries window

-The Current Static Router Ports Entries page (shown above) displays all of the current entries to the Switch's static router port table.
+The Current Static Router Ports Entries window displays all of the current entries to the Switch's static router port table.
 To modify an entry, click the Modify button.
-This will open the Static Router Ports Settings page, as shown below.
+This will open the Static Router Ports Settings window, as shown below.